novadevseu/blog-nova-devs/README.md

 ## Firebase Integration

 Firebase is used for authentication and data management in this project.
 We utilize Firebase Authentication to handle user sign-up, login, and logout functionalities.
 Firebase Firestore is used to store and retrieve blog posts and comments.
-The environment variables required for Firebase configuration are specified in the `.env.local` file.
+The environment variables required for Firebase configuration are specified in the `.env` file.

 ## Learn More